About Silberman SSW

 At Silberman, we relish the challenge of balancing our University’s commitment to serve New York City and its people with our position as a graduate school within Hunter College, with its associated mandate to produce applied research and scholarship.
 The challenge is to be excellent in both professional and research domains.
 The School is proud of our numerous and various professional and community partnerships and our faculty’s scholarly productivity.
 We are committed to serving as a model of a professional school that achieves excellence in both the service and scholarship domains.

 Thanks to the generous and continuing support of the Silberman family, the School is moved into a new state-of-the-art, environmentally friendly, technologically advanced building.
 The School’s relocation to East Harlem is an unparalleled opportunity for the School to “live its mission.”
-The Silberman School of Social Work shares the building with the CUNY School of Public Health and the Brookdale Center for Healthy Living & Longevity.
+The Silberman School of Social Work shares the building with the CUNY School of Public Health and the Brookdale Center for Healthy Aging.
 In addition, it houses the library and archives of Centro, the Institute for the Study of Puerto Ricans, and the Hunter Art Gallery.
 This provides unique opportunities for cross-disciplinary education, training, practice, and research.
 Click here to view New York Times article announcing the new site.